17th Century Almanac for March – open fields & enclosure

 Vernal Equinox – lambs, calves, hops, herbs & Spring gales

 March the 20th marks the Vernal Equinox and first day of spring.
 This is the moment when the sun crosses the equator, when day and night are of equal length.
-It is traditionally a time of turbulence and storm in this month of ‘many weathers’.
+It is traditionally a time of turbulence and storm in a month of ‘many weathers’.

 This was also the start of lambing and of calving in the fields.
 Any calves born before the full Lenten Moon were kept on the croft and raised by the farmer’s wife.
 She was also expected to till and plant her garden with herbs, and set hops for brewing.